paypal/ipn-code-samples/README.md

 ## How to run these samples

 * IPN Listener script samples are provided for different languages.
-* Deploy IPN Listener script in Cloud environment or you can expose your server port using any third party local tunneling software, so that you can receive PayPal IPN callback.
+* Deploy IPN Listener script in a cloud environment or you can expose your server port using any third party local tunneling software, so that you can receive PayPal IPN callback.
 * You can test your software using the [PayPal IPN Simulator](https://developer.paypal.com/developer/ipnSimulator/).
 Ensure your listener is validating the sandbox messages at the correct testing endpoint.

 ## License